 There is rising consumer awareness about commissions

-Agents nationwide, including in NYC, can reasonably expect this shift among buyers and sellers.
+Agents nationwide, including in NYC, can reasonably expect this rise in awareness among buyers and sellers.
 Accordingly, agents should approach the first conversation with a buyer knowing how to show their value and turn a prospect into a loyal client.